 Craps

-Another very popular casino game which is worth mentioning is craps.
-While it is true that some of the bets in this dice game offer the worst odds as their house edge is as high as 10%, you should know that craps also features a bet whose house edge is zero.
-The latter is referred to as odds bet and it is perhaps your best option whenever you play craps.
-In this sense, the higher the amount you are allowed to wager on this bet, the better odds of winning you have.
+Another very popular casino game worth mentioning is craps.
+While it is true that some bets in this dice game offer the worst odds, with a house edge as high as 10%, you should know that craps also features a bet whose house edge is zero.
+The latter, known as the odds bet, is perhaps your best option when playing craps.
+In this sense, the higher the amount you are allowed to wager on this bet, the better your odds of winning.

-When it comes to craps, it is advisable to mainly place money on the simple bets such as come/don’t come, pass/don’t pass, odd bets and others as in such cases, the Return to Player percentage will be around 99% or even more.
-This game offers an excellent house edge, providing that you choose to stick to the simple bets only.
+When it comes to craps, it is advisable to place money mainly on the simple bets such as come/don’t-come, pass/don’t-pass, odds bets, and the like, as in such cases the Return to Player percentage will be around 99% or even higher.
+This game offers an excellent house edge, provided that you stick to the simple bets only.

 Roulette

-Roulette is one of the all-time favourites which offers fairly favourable odds.
-However, when it comes to this casino game, you should know that there are many variations which have a high house edge.
-One of them is American Roulette in which the wheel features two green zero pockets.
-As a result, this version offers a house edge of 5.26% which is not so favourable.
-This is the reason why you are better off playing European Roulette in which the RTP is 97.30%.
+Roulette is one of the all-time favourites and offers fairly good odds.
+However, you should know that some variations come with a high house edge.
+One of them is American Roulette, in which the wheel features two green zero pockets.
+As a result, this version offers a house edge of 5.26%, which is far less favourable.
+This is why you are better off playing European Roulette, in which the RTP is 97.30%.

 Baccarat

-Last but not least, baccarat is also among the games which are most famous for offering decent odds, regardless of the fact that it is a game of chance.
-In this game, you can choose from three bets and in order to manage to increase your chances of winning, you should wager on the bet that offers the best odds.
-Statistically speaking, the bet that offers the lowest house edge is the Banker one – 1.06% and thus, it is best to opt for it whenever you play baccarat.
-The second best is the player bet whose house edge is estimated to be 1.36%.
+Last but not least, baccarat is also among the games famed for offering decent odds, despite being a game of chance.
+In this game, you can choose from three bets and, to increase your chances of winning, you should wager on the one that offers the best odds.
+Statistically speaking, the bet that offers the lowest house edge is the Banker bet – 1.06%; therefore, it is best to opt for it whenever you play baccarat.
+The second-best option is the Player bet, whose house edge is estimated at 1.36%.

 The Odds of 10 Popular Casino Games Explained

 Understanding the odds of casino games is vital if you wish to improve your chances of winning.
-The trouble is odds and probabilities fluctuate wildly across different categories of games and their variations, so we thought it would be useful to provide readers with concrete examples.
+The trouble is that odds and probabilities fluctuate wildly across different categories of games and their variations, so we thought it would be useful to provide readers with concrete examples.
 This section contains comprehensive explanations about the odds of 10 popular casino games.
-We have put in the legwork crunching all the numbers to assist you in making informed decisions the next time you visit your favourite online casino.
+We have done the legwork, crunching all the numbers to assist you in making informed decisions the next time you visit your favourite online casino.

 #1 – Classic Blackjack by Microgaming